 5. Reengineering for testability

-Given some system that was not designed with clean architecture and useful automated tests in mind, how can we still get there?
-[Demeyer et al., 2003] give a number of useful recommendations on reengineering, i.e. on how to restructure systems in an improved form.
+Some systems were not designed with clean architecture or useful automated tests in mind.
+[Demeyer et al., 2003] give a number of recommendations on reengineering, i.e. on how to restructure systems in an improved form.

 One chapter touches on the question of which parts of a system to prioritize.
 Understandibly, reengineering efforts should not focus on stable, flawlessly working parts, but rather on the faulty ones, which require change and suffer the worst from reliance on outdated technologies, developer fluctuation, insufficient documentation, duplicated code, or tangled structure.